mscrnt/Diambra-Docker/README.md

 - **DIAMBRA CLI**: Simplified environment setup and management.
 - **TensorBoard**: Real-time monitoring of training metrics.
 - **Docker-in-Docker (DinD)**: Allows for running Docker containers within the Docker environment.

+## Prerequisites

+Before running the container, ensure you have the following options:

+### Option 1: Use Existing DIAMBRA Credentials

+- **DIAMBRA Credentials**: Place your credentials file in the `/path/to/diambra` directory on your host machine.
+This is required for authentication with DIAMBRA Arena.

+    ```bash
+    mkdir -p /path/to/diambra
+    cp /your/credentials/file /path/to/diambra/credentials
+    ```

+### Option 2: Generate a DIAMBRA Credentials File via Docker

+If you don't have a credentials file, follow these steps to generate one using the Docker container:

+1. Run the following Docker command to start the container in interactive mode:

+    ```bash
+    docker run --privileged -v /PATH/TO/SAVE/CREDENTIALS:/workspace/diambra -it --entrypoint /bin/bash diambra-trainer
+    ```

+2. Once inside the container, start the Docker daemon:

+    ```bash
+    sudo dockerd > /dev/null 2>&1 &
+    ```

+3. Generate the credentials file using the `diambra` CLI:

+    ```bash
+    diambra run --path.credentials "/workspace/diambra/credentials"
+    ```

+4. Exit the container, and the credentials file will be saved in the `/workspace/diambra` directory you mounted.

 ## Dockerfile Overview